A beginner’s guide to searching for partner award flights

 Partner awards can unlock great ways to save miles on luxury flights.

 No single airline flies everywhere and each airline has different route networks and strengths, so most major international airlines partner with other airlines to sell tickets together.
 This makes sense for airlines since it increases business for both sides.
-For instance, if you live in the United States and you’d like to travel to Dusseldorf, Germany, you would be unable to buy a ticket without airline alliances.
-No airline flies between Dusseldorf and the United States.
+For instance, if you live in the United States and you’d like to travel to Dusseldorf, Germany, it would be difficult to buy a ticket without airline alliances, as there’s only one direct flight…and it’s to New York City.
 That’s where alliances come in.
 If you search for a ticket between Traverse City, Michigan and Dusseldorf, you’ll find results that combine United with Lufthansa or Austrian or that combine American with Aer Lingus, British Airways, or Iberia or Delta flights mixed with Air France as just a few examples:

 a screenshot of a white screen